danielbrendel/dnyApocServ/readme.md

 __GitHub__: https://github.com/danielbrendel

 ## Description
-This is a server-side hack for GoldSrc CS/CZ, based on the SSHBase.
+This is a server-side hack for GoldSrc CS/CZ, based on the <a href="https://github.com/danielbrendel/dnySSHBase">SSHBase</a>.
 It works both with Counter-Strike 1.6 and Condition Zero, including ZBots.
 It can be built for Windows and Linux.

 ## Features:
 - Bunnyhop